thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 ### Registration

-Before using the Electricity Map integration, you must first [obtain an API key](https://static.electricitymap.org/api/docs/index.html#authentication).
+Before using the Electricity Maps integration, you must first [obtain an API key](https://static.electricitymap.org/api/docs/index.html#authentication).
 This will allow you to access and use their API.

 Once you have an Electricity Map API key, you must set the `ELECTRICITY_MAP_API_TOKEN` environment variable.
 This allows the Grid Intensity CLI to access the Electricity Map API.